Meet the IEEW Team

 In-Country Facilitator, Rwanda

 Chantal Munanayire is a successful businesswoman born in Rwanda.
-She has been married for 24 years and is a mother to four beautiful children.
+She is married and a mother to four beautiful children.
 Chantal holds both Rwandan and Canadian citizenships.

 In 2014, Chantal graduated from the PEACE THROUGH BUSINESS® Entrepreneurship Training Program and was named an Enterprising Woman of the Year by Enterprising Women Magazine of USA.